Brisbane: (07) 3221 4999

 However, the injured party is also eligible to make a personal injury claim against their alleged abuser personally.
 This means that any compensation payable to the injured party will be sought against the individual respondent, which carries potential consequences to their assets or income.
 A personal injury claim advanced in these circumstances, falls under the Personal Injuries Proceedings Act 2002 (Qld).

-In the event you are served with a personal injury Notice of Claim form, it is important you seek legal advice straight away.
+In the event you are served with a personal injury Notice of Claim form, or a Contribution Notice from a State Government Department, it is important you seek legal advice straight away.

-Certain time limitations apply with respect to your response, and if you simply ignore the personal injury claim or do not respond within the appropriate timeframe in the manner specified by the legislation, you may adversely affect your position to defend the claim.
+Certain time limitations apply with respect to your response, and if you simply ignore the personal injury claim or contribution claim, or do not respond within the appropriate timeframe in the manner specified by the legislation, you may adversely affect your position to defend the claim.

 We are able to assist in protecting your interests and defending the matter on your behalf.
 At the outset, we will advise you on the procedural aspects governing personal injury claims, and your preliminary prospects of defending the claim.
 We will also advise you of the factors that may impact upon the compensation amount payable to the injured party, and its potential effects on your assets and income.